Policy Mirror Descent for Reinforcement Learning: Linear Convergence, New Sampling Complexity, and Generalized Problem Classes: Concluding Remarks

 \section{Concluding Remarks}

 In this paper, we present the policy mirror descent (PMD) method and show that it can achieve the linear and sublinear rate of convergence for RL problems with strongly convex or general convex regularizers, respectively.
-We then present an approximate policy mirror descent (APMD) method obtained by adding adaptive perturbations to the action-value functions and show that it can achieve the linear convergence rate for RL problems with general convex regularizers.
+We then present a more general form of the PMD method, referred to as the approximate policy mirror descent (APMD) method, obtained by adding adaptive perturbations to the action-value functions and show that it can achieve the linear convergence rate for RL problems with general convex regularizers.
 We develop the stochastic PMD and APMD methods and derive general conditions on the bias and overall expected error to guarantee the convergence of these methods.
 Using these conditions, we establish new sampling complexity bounds of RL problems by using two different sampling schemes, i.e., either using a straightforward generative model or a more involved conditional temporal different method.
 The latter setting requires us to establish a bound on the bias for estimating action-value functions, which might be of independent interest.
 Finally, we establish the conditions on the accuracy required for the prox-mapping subproblems in these PMD type methods, as well as the overall complexity of computing the gradients of the regularizers.
+In the future, it will be interesting to study how to incorporate exploration into policy mirror descent to handle rarely visited states and actions.
+Moreover, since this paper focuses on the theoretical studies, it will be also rewarding to derive simplified PMD algorithms and conduct numerical experiments to demonstrate possible advantages of the proposed algorithms.